Decision Points

 Plan cost against product position, not against materials in isolation

 Material selection directly affects your wholesale cost per pair, but the right decision depends on what the final retail product is trying to be.
-A low-cost team sock and a premium outdoor sock do not need the same material answer, even if they are both midweight.
+A low-cost team sock and a technical outdoor sock do not need the same material answer, even if they are both midweight.

 - Polyester-nylon blends: Usually the most cost-efficient and versatile wholesale option.